What is Ninlaro?

 How is Ninlaro administered?

-Ninlaro® (ixazomib, Takeda Oncology) is an oral medication.
-It is available as 4 mg, 3 mg, and 2.3 mg capsules.
+Ninlaro is an oral medication that is available as 4 mg, 3 mg, and 2.3 mg capsules.

-The recommended starting dose of Ninlaro is 4 mg orally once a week on days 1, 8, and 15 of each 4-week cycle along with Revlimid® (lenalidomide, Celgene) and dexamethasone.
+The recommended starting dose of Ninlaro is 4 mg once a week on days 1, 8, and 15 of each 4-week cycle along with Revlimid and dexamethasone.

-Revlimid is taken orally at 25 mg on days 1 to 21 of each cycle and dexamethasone is taken orally at 40 mg on days 1, 8, 15, and 22 of each cycle.
+Revlimid (25 mg) is taken daily on days 1 to 21 of each cycle and dexamethasone (40 mg) is taken on days 1, 8, 15, and 22 of each cycle.
 In addition, a blood thinner such as aspirin is typically taken along with Revlimid-dexamethasone to reduce the chance of developing a blood clot.

-Patients receive Ninlaro, Revlimid, and dexamethasone until their disease progresses or they experience unacceptable side effects.
+Patients receive IRd until the multiple myeloma progresses or they experience unacceptable side effects.

 Ninlaro should be taken with water once a week on the same day and at approximately the same time.
 It should be taken at least 1 hour before or at least 2 hours after eating, separately from dexamethasone, which should be taken with food.